|

 application of the anti-discrimination statutes to temporary,

-Example 1: A temporary employment agency
+contract, and other contingent employees: Example 1: A temporary employment agency

 hires a worker and assigns him to serve as a computer